KristianColville1/kristians-cool-shop/DatabaseDesignDocument.md

 ### 1.4 Methodology

-The development of this DDD was a step-by-step process, guided by research and careful planning.
-It began with a simple table of contents, which served as a roadmap and helped organize the work in a logical sequence.
-Along the way, similar documents and supporting materials were reviewed to understand common practices and ensure the final version met professional standards.
+The development of this DDD was a gradual, step-by-step process that relied on research and careful planning.
+It began with a simple table of contents that acted as a roadmap, helping to organise the work in a clear and logical order.
+Throughout the process, I looked at similar documents and reference materials to understand common approaches and to make sure the final version met professional standards.

-The document was built up in stages.
-Early drafts covered broad, general details typical of projects like this.
-These were then refined and adapted to fit the specific problem domain chosen for the module.
-As the work progressed, database design methods came into play—especially the creation and refinement of Entity Relationship Diagrams—to make sure the design aligned with the requirements.
+The document came together in stages.
+Early drafts focused on broad ideas and general details that are typical for projects like this.
+These were later refined and shaped around the specific problem area chosen for the module.
+As the work moved forward, I started applying database design methods, such as creating and updating Entity Relationship Diagrams, to make sure the design matched the requirements.

-A revision history was maintained throughout to track changes and improvements as the document evolved.
-The whole drafting process was managed against the planned schedule, with the goal of not only fulfilling the document's purpose but also showing how database design techniques can be applied in practice.
+A revision history was kept to record updates and improvements as the document developed.
+The drafting process was managed alongside the project timeline, with the goal of not only meeting the document’s requirements but also showing how database design techniques can be used in practice.

-### 1.5 Security and Privacy Considerations

-When designing relational databases, security and privacy should be considered alongside structure and relationships.
-A few key points are:

-1. **Access control** – Different users should have different permissions.
-For example, an administrator might have full rights to create, update, and delete tables, while a standard user may only need specific access to certain views.
-Good use of roles and privileges prevents unnecessary exposure of data.
-2. **Data protection** – Sensitive attributes (such as names, addresses, or payment details) should be identified during the design stage and, where possible, separated into their own entities.
-This makes it easier to apply stricter controls or encryption to those specific tables without affecting the whole schema.
-3. **Good practices** – Avoid storing plain text credentials, never embed passwords in the design itself, and ensure relationships between entities are designed with the principle of least privilege in mind.
-(And yes, using password123 would break every best practice—and probably a few hearts along the way.)

-Although this project is a learning exercise, it highlights how security and privacy need to be considered at the design level, not added later.
-In relational systems, how entities connect is just as important for protecting data as it is for modelling it.

 ## 2. System Description